sd2379/docs-oxd-prod/3.1.0/sources/old folders/libraries/node/index.md

 **Prerequisite**

 ```
-1) You have to install gluu server and oxd-local in your hosting server to use oxd-node
+1) You have to install gluu server and oxd-server in your hosting server to use oxd-node
    library with your application.
 2) Application will not be working if your host does not have https://.